-The ECL return value type of the function.
-The ECL definition name of the function .
-A comma separated list of the parameters to pass to the function.
-Specifies the name of the external programming language whose code you wish to embed in your ECL.
+resulttype The ECL return value type of the function . funcname The ECL definition name of the function . parameterlist A comma separated list of the parameters to pass to the function . language Specifies the name of the external programming language whose code you wish to embed in your ECL.
 A language support module for that language must have been installed in your plugins directory.
-Modules are provided for languages such as Java, R, Javascript, and Python.
-You can write your own pluggable language support module for any language not already supported by using the supplied ones as examples or starting points.
-A string constant containing the name of the function to include.
-Tracks timing of an external function call or embedded source code and reports them back as metrics to the user.
-Optional.
+Modules are provided for languages such as Java and Python.
+You can write your own pluggable language support module for any language not already supported by using the supplied ones as examples or starting points. function A string constant containing the name of the function to include.
+TIME Tracks timing of an external function call or embedded source code and reports them back as metrics to the user. label Optional.
 A string constant containing the name to associate with the timer.
 If omitted, the default is used.

 The IMPORT declaration allows you to call existing code written in the external language.
-This may be used to call Java or Python code, but is not usable with Javascript or R code (use the EMBED structure instead).
 Java code must be placed in a .java file and compiled using the javac compiler in the usual way.
 All Java classes used must be thread safe.